mandermo/CarND-Traffic-Sign-Classifier-Project/README.md

 ---

-For the first image, the model is very sure that this is Stop sign (probability of 1.0), and the image does contain a Stop sign.
+For the fourth image, the model is very sure that this is Stop sign (probability of 1.0), and the image does contain a Stop sign.
 The top five soft max probabilities were

 | Probability         	|     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|